ClusterCockpit/cc-doc/content/en/docs/webinterface/views/jobcompare.md

 ---

 {{< figure src="../../figures/compare_list.png" alt="Job List With Compare Switch" width="100%" class="ccfigure mw-xl"
     caption="Job list with compare switch.
-In this example, we bail."
+In this example, filters return 145 jobs, while no job is selected manually."
 >}}

 Accessible from the job list primary view, the job compare view allows for the comparison of metric statistics in a pseudo-time-dependent manner.